 - A training/workshop on human rights documentation for community organisers, Bali, 2016.

 - A capacity building workshop for Aceh Local Truth and Reconciliation Commission, Bali, 2016.

 - Capacity-building programmes for community learning centres in Yogyakarta, Pidie, Maumere, Buru Island, Papua, Makassar and Kupang, 2016-17.

-- A regional short course on transitional justice for Asian contexts, 1-7 November 2017.
-Call for applications are now available here.
+- A regional course on transitional justice for Asian Contexts, 2017.

 We invite you to visit our website regularly to stay informed about our programmes and activities.